vmware-archive/container-tracer/README.md

 ## Try it out

 ### Prerequisites
 - Linux kernel with enabled ftrace.
-Almost all of the kernels, shipped with major Linux distributions meet that requirement.
+Almost all kernels, shipped with major Linux distributions meet that requirement.
 - Open Telemetry and Jaeger installed on the system / cluster.
 Although this is not a mandatory requirement, it is a good to have.
-Container-tracer does not store collected traces.
+Container-tracer does not store the collected traces.
 All it can do is to dump them on the console, or send them to an external database using Open Telemetry.
-- Root privileges on the system / cluster.
+- Root permissions on the system / cluster.

 ### Build
-Container-tracer uses Makefile for building, so just type `make` in the top directory of the project.
+Container-tracer uses Makefile to build, so just type `make` in the top directory of the project.
 By default, it builds two applications:
 `cmd/tracer-node/tracer-node`
 `cmd/tracer-svc/tracer-svc`